Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 There's a comprehensive explanation of the code we are using in the `Wallet.tsx` component below.
 For now, just play around with the actual component on the right side of the screen.
 It's a good opportunity to familiarize yourself with the display.
 There are default balance values, and you can switch between the **mock wallet** and the **live wallet**.

-We assume that **you _will not_ want to use an account containing real SOL on mainnet** with this project as-is - there are no safeguards in this code.
+We assume that **you _will not_ want to use an account containing real SOL on mainnet** with this project as-is.
+There are no safeguards in this code.
 Don't be alarmed, we just want to be very clear on that point!
 It's quite easy to tell the difference between the mock and live wallet displays.
-Only the mock wallet can be reset. _This is only truly relevant for testing_ - there is no way to reset balances of an on-chain account (immutable public ledgers and all 😉).
+Only the mock wallet can be reset. _This is only truly relevant for testing_.
+There is no way to reset balances on a live account (immutable public ledgers and all 😉).

 Once you click the toggle over to the **live wallet**, you'll notice some changes: